 TGbf Editor: Modify the text in P43L6-7 as follows:

 The Sensing Type field indicates the type of sensing requested by the DMG Sensing Request frame.
-It takes values indicated in Table 9-59a (Sensing Type field definition)
+It takes values indicated in Table 9-401y (Sensing Type field definition), with the exception of value of 2 (Bistatic) which is invalid in a DMG Sensing Request frame.